Karuppusamy03/Tourism-Explorex/README.md

 | **Chatbot & Voice Assistant** | Offers real-time travel support, app navigation help, and general queries via chat and voice commands. |
 | **Weather & Location API Integration** | Fetches real-time weather forecasts and geolocation details using Google Maps and OpenWeatherMap APIs. |
 """

 # 🧠 How It Works

-The platform leverages machine learning models to analyze user preferences, travel history, and environmental data to:

-- 🧾 **Predict budget needs for trips**
-- 🌐 **Recommend personalized places and activities**
-- 💬 **Respond to queries through chat and voice interfaces** Let me know if you want this combined with other sections into a single file.

-# 🧠 How It Works